 Suggested by The Roving Puffin

 Whether it is for the majestic wild landscapes, the remote beaches with clear turquoise water, or the stunning cliffs, you should not miss visiting Menorca!

 You will admire the aquatic fauna of the rugged shore, and you will reach inaccessible beaches on horseback.

 With regards to food, your palate will be pampered by typical Spanish dishes, amazing fresh fish, and of course by the famous “Caldereta de Langosta”, the local lobster stew.

-30. Explore Gaudí’s works in Barcelona
+30. Explore Gaudí’s Works in Barcelona

 Suggested by Travelnuity

-31. Watch sculptures burn at Las Fallas, Valencia
+31. Watch Sculptures Burn at Las Fallas, Valencia

 Suggested by Travel-Ling